Venue: Cleator Moor Civic Hall

 To discuss any relevant nuclear issues.

 Mr D Southward, the Cabinet Member for Economic Development and Property updated the Committee on nuclear issues.
-The Cabinet Member advised on small modular reactors (SMRs), the STEP project and concluded on the geological disposal facility (GDF).
+The Cabinet Member advised on advanced modular reactors (AMRs), small modular reactors (SMRs), discussed Fusion power, the STEP project and concluded on the geological disposal facility (GDF).
 It was hoped by members that the newly formed Shadow Authority would have involvement in the GDF process and have officers with specific knowledge of the nuclear industry.

 Date and Time of Next Meeting